RagedUnicorn/wow-vanilla-pvpwarn/README.md

 This option allows to ignore surrounding events and only report events for your current target.

 Note: Events with type `CHAT_MSG_SPELL_PERIODIC_SELF_DAMAGE` will always shown because they have no source.
-Events like that includes events such as Blind, Fear, Polymorph and have the form of Your are afflicted by [some spell].
+Events like that includes events such as Blind, Fear, Polymorph and have the form of You are afflicted by [some spell].

 ## FAQ

 #### The addon is not showing up in WoW.
 What can I do?

-Make to recheck the installation part of this Readme and check that the addon is placed inside `[WoW-installation-directory]\Interface\AddOns` and is correctly named as `PVPWarn`.
+Make sure to recheck the installation part of this Readme and check that the addon is placed inside `[WoW-installation-directory]\Interface\AddOns` and is correctly named as `PVPWarn`.

 #### I'm getting the following warning: Skipping warn message because max age was reached.
 Why is that?